 The first factor to consider is whether the student is attending a Regular Early Childhood Program as defined above.
-If so, report the student under Codes 30 or 31 or Codes 32 or 33 as directed below.
-If the student does not attend a Regular Early Childhood Program at all, skip to the last paragraph on this page.

-Codes 30 and 31 are for students attending a Regular Early Childhood Program at least 10 hours/600 minutes or more per week.
+If so, report the student under Codes 30 or 31 or Codes 32 or 33 as directed on the next page.
+If the student does not attend a Regular Early Childhood Program at all, use Codes 23-27.Codes 30 and 31 are for students attending a Regular Early Childhood Program at least 10 hours/600 minutes or more per week.